campro2210/trello_clone_app/README.md

 #  Introduce

 this project is a clone-trello website.
-It 's a MERN stack web. built by Hoangcam
+It 's a MERN stack web. was built by Hoangcam